OpenEvalProject/evals/manuscripts/elife-63402/v3/manuscript.md

 **Figure 5.:** Sclerostin SMIs reverse the inhibitory effects of sclerostin on the osteogenic potential of murine pre-osteoblasts (MC3T3-E1 cells, A) and bone marrow stromal cells (BMSCs) (B) in a mineralization assay in vitro.
 Recombinant murine sclerostin (80 ng/ml) completely reversed the osteoinductive effects of rhBMP-2 (20 ng/ml).
 This inhibitory effect was subsequently reversed by the addition of the three sclerostin SMI candidates at 10 μM.
 Next, a time-course experiment was run (C), which shows that the SMIs accelerate mineralization over time.
 The dose–response on mineralization was also assessed, showing a ceiling effect around 10 µM (D).

-## Sclerostin SMIs inhibit osteoclastic activity in vitro
+### Sclerostin SMIs inhibit osteoclastic activity in vitro

 We next investigated the effect of the sclerostin SMIs on gene expression within the RANKL-OPG axis since it has been previously found to be an example of crosstalk between the canonical Wnt and BMP pathways (Kamiya et al., 2008).
 As expected, the expression of RANKL in MC3T3-E1 cells increased more than 5-fold with BMP-2 treatment, while OPG only increased 1.8-fold (Figure 6A), leading to a >50% reduction in the OPG:RANKL ratio.
 This pro-osteoclastic stimulus, however, was then almost completely reversed by the addition of C07, but not F1 or VA1 (p<0.05), as evidenced by no change in RANKL expression compared to baseline but a significant increase in OPG expression (Figure 6A).
 These results were then confirmed at the protein level using OPG and RANKL western blot (Figure 6B).

 ![Figure 6.](https://cdn.elifesciences.org/articles/63402/elife-63402-fig6-v3.jpg)

 **Figure 6.:** The expression level of OPG and RANKL was assessed by RT-qPCR after MC3T3 cells were treated with 10 µM of F1, VA1, or C07 in the presence of a suboptimal dose of BMP-2 (35 ng/ml) (A).
 All data were determined in triplicate (n = 3).
 NT, no treatment (control). * indicates statistical significance (p<0.05) compared to NT, while ** indicates significance (p<0.05) from BMP-2 treatment alone.
 These changes in OPG and RANKL levels were also confirmed at the protein level using western blot, particularly in the presence of a suboptimal dose of BMP-2 (100 ng/ml) (B).
 Finally, all sclerostin SMIs were tested for their ability to inhibit osteoclast activity in RAW cells in a bone resorption assay.
-All three SMIs were found to significantly (p<0.05) inhibit sclerostin-induced osteoclast activity, with C07 approaching the response to Wnt3a+RANKL (C).Figure 6—source data 1.Figure 6—source data 2.Figure 6—source data 3.Figure 6—source data 4.
+All three SMIs were found to significantly (p<0.05) inhibit sclerostin-induced osteoclast activity, with C07 approaching the response to Wnt3a+RANKL (C).

 Due to the ability of C07 to significantly increase the ratio of OPG:RANKL, we also investigated whether the sclerostin SMIs would be able to reduce the osteoclastic function of RAW 264.7 cells when induced by RANKL.
 RAW 264.7 cells were seeded onto an OsteoLyse (Lonza) plate at 10,000 cells/well and differentiated with soluble RANK ligand in the presence of various concentrations of ±Wnt3a; ±sclerostin; ±SMIs.
 At day 10 of culture, 10 μl samples of supernatant were removed and counted.
 As shown in Figure 6C, Wnt3a inhibits RANKL-induced osteoclast activity.
 The effect of Wnt3a could be reversed by treatment of cells with sclerostin.
 However, in the presence of our sclerostin SMIs, we observed the inhibition of osteoclast activity.
 The greatest functional effect was seen with C07.
 These exciting results suggest that the sclerostin SMIs can positively affect the functional activity of both osteoblasts and osteoclasts.
 Moreover, this data suggests that the sclerostin SMIs have a direct inhibitory effect on osteoclasts that is separate and in addition to its secondary effect on RANKL/OPG expression in MSCs or pre-osteoblasts.

-## Standalone sclerostin SMIs produce de novo ectopic mineralization in vivo
+### Standalone sclerostin SMIs produce de novo ectopic mineralization in vivo

 Continuing to test for functional osteogenic activity, we next tested the two best-performing SMIs from the in vitro experiments (VA1 and C07) in a challenging in vivo rat subcutaneous ectopic mineralization model.
 Other than the osteoinductive BMPs, few if any proteins or small molecules are capable of inducing de novo ectopic mineralization in this model (Akiyama et al., 2014; Minamide et al., 2003; Zanella et al., 2006).
 Both SMIs were loaded individually as standalone agents onto a plain collagen sponge (DSM, Parsippany, NJ) at 0, 10, 25, 50, and 100 mM and then surgically implanted subcutaneously on the chest of 6-week-old male Sprague–Dawley rats for 4 wk.
 A positive control of 10 μg of recombinant BMP-2 was also tested.
 Plain radiographs and μCT data of the explants after 4 wk are shown in Figure 7A and B. Local subcutaneous delivery of both VA1 and C07 resulted in significant de novo ectopic mineralization as standalone agents, with both drugs showing a clear dose–response in this model.
 A 200 mM dose of both VA1 and C07 was also tested, which resulted in no discernible increase in mineralization over 100 mM (data not shown).
 As such, a 50 mM dose of VA1 (700 μg) and C07 (1.3 mg) was found to have a comparable osteogenic effect to 10 μg of BMP-2 in this model.
 The radiographic data of the explants was also confirmed by histology.
 Both H&E and Goldner’s trichrome staining confirmed the presence of ectopic mineralization with VA1 and C07 treatment (Figure 7C).
 Also, neither C07 nor VA1 produced an adipogenic response, which was quite robust in the rhBMP-2 controls (Figure 7C).